-Cancer can be treated if detected in the very early or initial stages.
+Cancer can be treated if detected in the early stages.
 Cancer symptoms depend on the type of cancer the patient suffers from.
 For example, a patient with blood cancer will exhibit different symptoms compared to a patient suffering from a solid tumor such as utrine cancer or CA cervix.

 For example, not all headaches indicate brain cancer or a tumor, but a persistent headache accompanied by nausea, vomiting, vertigo, or fainting may indicate something significant about a brain tumor.